chargebee/chargebee-ios/README.md

 This is the official  Software Development Kit (SDK) for Chargebee iOS.
 This SDK makes it efficient and comfortable to build an impressive subscription experience in your iOS app.

-Post-installation, initialization, and authentication with the Chargebee site, this SDK will support the following process.
+Post-installation, initialization, and authentication with the Chargebee site, this SDK will support the following capabilities.

 -   **Sync In-App Subscriptions with Chargebee**: [Integrate](https://www.chargebee.com/docs/2.0/mobile-app-store-connect.html) with [Apple Store Connect](https://appstoreconnect.apple.com/login) to process in-app purchase subscriptions, and track them on your Chargebee account for a single source of truth for subscriptions across the Web and Apple App Store.
 Use this if you are selling digital goods or services, or are REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/).
-    **For SDK funtions to work, ensure that** [**prerequisites**](https://www.chargebee.com/docs/2.0/mobile-app-store-product-iap.html#configure-prerequisites) **are configured in Chargebee.** To import products configured in Apple App Store and existing subscriptions, read [more](https://www.chargebee.com/docs/2.0/mobile-app-store-product-iap.html#import-products).
+    For SDK functions to work seamlessly, ensure that products configured in the Apple App Store and existing subscriptions are successfuly [imported](https://www.chargebee.com/docs/2.0/mobile-app-store-product-iap.html#import-products) into Chargebee.

 -   **Tokenisation of credit card**: Tokenize credit card information while presenting your own user interface.
 Use this if you are selling physical goods or offline services or are NOT REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/).